step-code01/V2-Architecture/README.md

 # Throughline
 > *Give me a scene.
-I'll tell you how to shoot it.*
+I'll tell you how to execute your creative vision.*

 Throughline analyses a photograph, understands what you're trying to achieve, and surfaces cinematographic decisions, composition flags, shooting styles,